haiyan-e-liu/lfs-ca/README.md

-# lfs-ca
-Labour Force Survey Canada
+This project organizes Canadian Labour Force Survey data and visualizes the status and changes of tourism employment by province, sector, and month.